-- You are in dispute with ATO regarding some claim.
+- You are in dispute with ATO regarding some claims.

 For other taxpayers, it is advisable that they maintain records for at least 2 years.

-Be it electronic spreadsheet recording or age-old pen paper formula, below is a list of some “must do” things while recording your incomes and expenditures:
+Be it electronic spreadsheet recording or age-old pen-paper formula, below is a list of some “must-do” things while recording your income and expenditures:

 - Organize things properly: to claim your deductions right, it is important for you to organize all tax-deductible expenses in the right place in the right chronological order, ie, from newest to oldest.
-By doing this you save yourself the efforts of fumbling through piles of bills and receipts at the time of filing of the return.
-You can use color codes for better understanding and differentiation.
+By doing this you save yourself the effort of fumbling through piles of bills and receipts at the time of filing the return.
+You can use colour codes for better understanding and differentiation.

 - Backup the receipts: it’s a good idea to keep a scanned copy or a photograph of each receipt.
 Electronic copies are better than physical ones in every sense: